authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Set appropriate flags on the mail store {#mail-stores}
 ----------------------------------

-Once an MTA has finished filtering, it needs to deposit the email somewhere where the user can eventually access it with an MUA.
+Once an MTA has finished BIMI Assertion, it needs to deposit the email somewhere where the user can eventually access it with an MUA.
 Users typically access their email on mail stores through either POP3, IMAP, and MAPI.
-The following example is for IMAP; separate documents will define protocol-specific BIMI extensions for mail stores.
+Separate documents will define protocol-specific BIMI extensions for mail stores.

-If a mail store is BIMI-compliant, it sets an IMAP flag on the message when depositing it into the mail store:
+If a mail store is BIMI-compliant, the MTA SHOULD set a flag on the message when depositing in the mail store.
+This is to communicate between the MTA and its MUA that the BIMI-Location header was set locally and can be trusted.

-$BIMI_display

-This tells an accessing MUA that the message passed BIMI.
+If an MUA has a BIMI-compliant mail store, and no appropriate flag is set, the MUA SHOULD ignore the BIMI-Location header.

-If a mail store ingests a message from another mail store through some other means, the ingesting mail store may or may not set the $BIMI_display when it pulls down from the other mail store and copies onto itself.
+If a mail store ingests a message from another mail store through some other means, the ingesting mail store may or may not set the protocol-specific BIMI flag when it pulls down the relayed message.
 If it trusts the other mail store, it may simply set the same flag.
-Or, it may revalidate BIMI upon ingesting it.
-Or, it may simply choose not to set the $BIMI_display flag at all.
+Or, it may perform BIMI Assertion from scratch, create or replace the BIMI-Location header, and set its own flag appropriately.
+Or, it may simply choose not to set the flag at all.

 Security Considerations   {#security-considerations}
 ===================

 The consistent use of brand indicators is valuable for Domain Owners, Mail Receivers, and End Users.
-However, this also creates room for abuse.
+However, this also creates room for abuse, especially for determined malicious actors.

 Lookalike Domains and Copycat Indicators
 ------------